Dave Derby

 Dave Derby is an American songwriter, recording artist, producer, and composer who was born in Honolulu, Hawaii and now resides in New York City.

 Derby serves as a songwriter and producer for Gramercy Arms, a New York City musical and artist collective featuring members of Luna, Elk City, The Dambuilders, Guided by Voices, Shudder to Think, Joan As Police Woman, Mascott, Sparklehorse and A Girl Called Eddy, as well as notable artists such as Lloyd Cole, Tanya Donelly, Matthew Caws, Doug Gillard, Diesel and Kay Hanley.
 Derby has also produced albums for Reveal Records.

+Recordings

+Gramercy Arms

-Gramercy Arms released their second album "The Seasons of Love" in August 2014 on Reveal Records.
+Gramercy Arms has released three albums.
+Their first eponymous album was released on Reveal Records and Cheap Lullaby Records in 2008.
+Their second album, "The Seasons of Love" was released in 2014 on Reveal Records.
 The album received a positive review in The Wall Street Journal.
 A video was released on YouTube for the album's song "Beautiful Disguise" which featured Lloyd Cole and Joan Wasser on lead vocals.
-Their third album tentatively titled "Deleted Scene" and an EP called "The Making of the Making of" will be released on Reveal Records and Magic Door Records in late 2021.
+Their third album, "Deleted Scene" was released on Magic Door Records in April 2023 and their fourth album, "The Making Of The Making Of" was released on Magic Door in April 2024.